blockchain-unica/rosetta-smart-contracts/contracts/vesting/aleo/README.md

 ## Implementation Notes

-The implementation is coherent with the specification, with one important limitation: releasing the vested amount requires passing the exact releasable value as a parameter, which can cause race conditions on networks with fast block times, see The Amount Parameter Problem below.
+The implementation is coherent with the specification, with one adaptation: releasing the vested amount requires passing the exact releasable value as a parameter, so to mitigate race conditions on networks with fast block times the vesting uses a **step-based schedule**.

-### Linear Vesting Formula
+### Step-Based Vesting

-The contract implements the standard linear vesting formula:
+Since the releasable amount changes at every block, on fast networks there isn't enough time to compute the correct amount and broadcast the transaction before the block height advances, causing the exact-match assertion (amount_ == releasable) to fail.

+To mitigate this, the contract uses a step-based release: the releasable amount only changes every STEP_SIZE blocks (15 by default), and remains constant within each step.
+This gives the client a full step window to compute the amount and broadcast the transaction safely.

+The formula is:

 ```
+steps_elapsed = (block.height - start) / STEP_SIZE
+total_steps   = duration / STEP_SIZE
-vested = total_allocation * (block.height - start) / duration
+vested        = total_allocation * steps_elapsed / total_steps
 releasable    = vested - already_released
 ```

 Where `total_allocation = contract_balance + already_released`, this reconstructs the original deposit amount even as the balance decreases through successive releases.

-The formula has three cases, implemented inline with a ternary expression:
+The three cases are implemented inline with a ternary expression:
 - `block.height < start` → `0` (nothing vested yet)
 - `block.height > start + duration` → `total_allocation` (fully vested)
-- Otherwise → proportional amount
+- Otherwise → proportional amount based on `steps_elapsed`

+`duration` is required to be a multiple of `STEP_SIZE` for the formula to distribute the total allocation evenly.
+The constraint is `duration >= STEP_SIZE`;

 ### Why the Ternary Is Inline